 This 20-minute track workout can help you train for a 5k race.

 - Warm up by running 800 meters (two laps), or about 4 to 5 minutes.

 - Run three 1,000-meter sets at a rate that is 3 to 5 seconds faster than your goal 5k pace.

 - After the first two laps, complete a 200m (half-lap) recovery and a full lap (400m) recovery after the last interval to cool down.

 Fartlek is a Swedish word for “speed play.”
 Fartlek runs involve interspersing intervals or short bursts of fast running during a regular distance run.
 The goal is to try to maintain a fairly normal training pace during the recovery intervals rather than slow down significantly.

-Warm up by running at your normal training pace for three minutes.
-Then, run eight sets of the following: 90 seconds hard running, 30 seconds easy, and cool down with one minute of easy running.
+Warm up by running at your normal training pace for 3 minutes.
+Then, run eight sets of the following: 90 seconds of hard running, 30 seconds of easy, and cool down with 1 minute of easy running.